campbebc/BaaSpetstore/petstore/proxies/src/gateway/data-manager-pet/README.md

-# StreetCarts Data Manager
+# Petstore Data Manager

-The data manager is a Node.js JavaScript file that is an interface between StreetCarts API proxies in Edge (foodcarts, menus, items, users, and accesstoken) and an Apigee API BaaS data store.
+The data manager is a Node.js JavaScript file that is an interface between Petstore API proxies in Edge (foodcarts, menus, items, users, and accesstoken) and an Apigee API BaaS data store.
 The data manager uses the API BaaS RESTful APIs to:

 - Perform CRUD operations on behalf of the proxies, including about user data.
 - Generate errors related to data store requests.